tomzx/blog.tomrochette.com-content/phpunit-not-outputting-coverage-html/default.md

-/*
+---
 title: PHPUnit not outputting coverage-html
+date: 2011-10-25T01:31:45-05:00
 Author: tomzx
 Template: post
 Permalink: /phpunit-not-outputting-coverage-html/
- Date: 2011-10-25T01:31:45-05:00
 Categories: Programming
 Tags: code coverage, php, phpunit
-*/
+---

 I've been using PHPUnit recently to test a Kohana application I'm developing as my last semester project for my bachelor's degree.

 At some point during the development, code coverage generation decided to stop working on my desktop (my remote CI still had no problem).